CrazyShout/crazyshout.github.io/content/publication/conference-paper_iccv_2025/index.md

 ---
-title: 'An example conference paper'
+title: 'INSTINCT: Instance-Level Interaction Architecture for Query-Based Collaborative Perception'

-build:
+# build:
-  list: never
+#   list: never

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Lingzhi Li
+  - Jin Wang
+  - Yupeng Ouyang
-  - Robert Ford
+  - Benyuan Yang

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
-  - 'Equal contribution'
+  # - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''